BadRAM/USB4GC/README.md

 # USB4GC

 ## What is this
 USB4GC is an adapter which translates between a GameCube controller port and a USB Game controller.
 You can use it to play gamecube games on nintendo hardware with an xbox or playstation controller, or even a keyboard.
-It is relatively easy to build your own using a Seeeduino Xiao microcontroller dev board and a couple passive components.
+No controller modding is required, the adapter is a full USB host.
+No external power supply is required either.
+It is easy to build your own using a Seeeduino Xiao microcontroller dev board and a couple passive components.

 Supported Controllers:
  - Xbox 360 Wired